PACRian/simModels/Readme.md

 2. Step Two: *Building*

 Build a tracking differentiator using `buildTrackingDifferentiator`, specify the module name and custom non-linear function name.

-Here's an example showing how to create an ASinh-TD, custom core function supported(See another example [here]()):
+Here's an example showing how to create an ASinh-TD,  where the inverse hyperbolic sine function is part of the preset library.
+Moreover, we can define a custom function and use it(See **another example** [here]()):

 ```matlab
 arshTdName = 'arshTd';